 Precious Metals Mining uses an amended definition of continent to show both Russia and China separately as “continents”.

-China is entirely contained within Asia and Russia stretches across both Europe and Asia.
+China is entirely contained within Asia, while Russia stretches across both Europe and Asia.
 However, the main reasons for separating them both out are: their geographic size, their geopolitical importance and their huge economic significance in precious metals mining.

-Also Russia is identified separately from both Europe and Asia because precious metals are mined in Russia mostly in: the Urals, Siberia or Far East Russia.
-These areas in Russia, while having land boundaries with Asian nations are not thought of as part of Asia.
-Russia mines very small volumes of precious metals in “European Russia”.
+Also Russia is identified separately from both Europe and Asia because precious metals are mined in central and eastern Russia mostly in: the Urals, Siberia or Far East Russia.
+These areas of Russia, while having land boundaries with Asian nations are not thought of as part of Asia and are certainly not part of Europe.
+Russia only mines very small volumes of precious metals in the “European” part of Russia.

-Additionally, PMM amends the continent of Australia to “Oceania”, thereby including all (non continental) Pacific Islands not grouped within “Asia excl.
+Additionally, PMM widens the base continent of Australia to include the whle of “Oceania”, thereby including all (non continental) Pacific Islands not grouped within “Asia excl.
 China”.
 Note that Hawaii is included within the “North America” continent, although geographically separate from that continent.

 Importantly, New Zealand and Papau New Guinea are included in the continent of Oceania along with Australia.
 The border between Asia (excl.
 China) and Oceania splits the island of New Guinea at the border between Indonesia and Papua New Guinea.